nicolosole-lab/CoopSystem/replit.md

 ## Business Rules
 - **Italian Calendar**: Sunday is always considered a holiday (giorno festivo), Saturday is a regular weekday (giorno feriale).
+- **Budget Cost Calculation**: Total cost is influenced by Italian holidays and Sundays.
+Holiday rate applies to Sundays and official Italian holidays, weekday rate applies to all other days including Saturday.

 # System Architecture